by Christina De La Rocha

 “Hey!” beams Robert Robinson as if looking at a long-lost love.
 “I haven’t seen you in while.
 Where have you been?”

-Robert Robinson gets up, bee-lining for the upright fridge behind the bar.
+Robert Robinson gets up and bee-lines for the fridge behind the bar.
 Out comes a bucket filled with ice and fish.

 The sea lion barks more loudly now, but still with that strange intonation.
 The pitch is too deep, I decide, and the vowel sound is a touch too long.